December 10, 2024 8 min read

 Many workplaces use hazardous chemicals.
 But it’s not always easy to understand the various labeling requirements for these chemicals and the information provided to employees about the hazards these chemicals present.

-This course provides an overview of the key issues covered in the Hazard Communication Standard, including the 2012 revision to align with GHS, and provides the information that employees need to know about the labeling of hazardous chemicals in all parts of their product cycle: Hazard Communication GHS
+This course provides an overview of the key HazCom issues covered in the OSHA Hazard Communication Standard, including the 2024 revisions to HCS 1920.1200., and provides the information that employees need to know about the labeling of hazardous chemicals in all parts of their product cycle: Hazard Communication GHS

 4. Personal Protective Equipment (PPE)